- What is it?

 Create your own track Clear a space and set up gates

 One of the things that makes Mario Kart Live: Home Circuit so unique is that it's the first Mario racer that allows you to determine the shape of the racetrack.
 This game comes with four cardboard gates numbered from 1 through 4.
-To set up the track, you'll first have to clear a space on your floor and then put down the gates.
+To set up the track, you'll first have to clear a space on your floor and then put down the gates in numerical order.

 Next, tell the game that you're creating a new track.
 A Lakitu will appear on screen and drop virtual paint on your wheels, then you need to use the Nintendo Switch to drive Mario through the gates in the proper order.
 Once the game knows the path of the course, you're ready to begin a real race.